ojplg/legup/README.md

 * Improve injection db connection logic/access to web tier, do not use raw Connection object
 * Actually make a real conunection pool and automated reclamation
+* Save link to votes pdf when downloading/parsing

 Features to work on

 * Legislator import needs work: some names are not parsing correctly
 * Add a way to do name overrides in the DB
+* Name matching requires more sophistication
+* Add a concept of a report card: collection of bills and desired votes
+* Figure out how to parse bill sponsors and introducers
+* Calculate legislator score
+* Allow configuration for score options
+* Calculate legislator grades from scores
+* Allow configuartion of grading options (grade on a curve?)

 # Better Option